vriishan/snapville/README.md

 - PostgreSQL
 - Conda

-## How to run
+## Setup

+### Backend

-Run `conda env create -f environment.yml` to install required dependencies.
+- Run `conda env create -f environment.yml` to install required dependencies.
+- Ensure postgres database service is running on port 5432, with a `postgres` username with the same password.
+- Run `setup.sh` to setup the databases
+- Run `migrate.bat`, which runs django migrations and sets up the tables in each database

-- for the backend, start the django server with `python manage.py runserver`. `manage.py` is present in the root of the backend folder.
+- Start the django server with `python backend/manage.py runserver`
+- Access the api on `http://127.0.0.1:8000/api/

+### Frontend

+- TODO